Skip to main content

 Defining hooks

-To demonstrate this, let's configure a pre-commit hook that runs a moon lint task for affected projects, and also verifies that the commit message abides by a specified format (using pre-commit).
+To demonstrate this, let's configure a pre-commit hook that runs a moon lint task for affected projects, and also verifies that the commit message abides by a specified format (using pre-commit and the commitlint hook, for example).

 .moon/workspace.yml